Jamie3213/Projects/README.md

 * What3Words: using Python and PostgreSQL to create a miniature What3Words clone.

-* Flask and Azure App Service: using Python we make the world's simplest REST API and deploy into Azure App Service.
+* Flask and Azure App Service: using Python we make the world's simplest REST API, Dockerise it and deploy into Azure App Service.

 ## R